In a Nutshell

 Credit Card Debt

 The recent increase in credit card debt is largely due to the hiking of interest rates, which increased APRs nationally by around three percentage points on some credit cards.
-Also, the credit card utilization rate in the US grew by two percentage basis points to 28, leading to an increase in credit card debt as consumer spending on cards increased.
-At TurboDebt, this remains the most significant form of debt that we enroll in our program.
+The nation's credit card utilization rate also grew to 30%, leading to an increase in credit card debt as consumer spending on cards increased.

 Student Loan Debt